Twins vs. Cubs Player Props Betting Odds

 Buxton Stats

-- Buxton has seven doubles, a triple, eight home runs, 20 walks and 19 RBI (28 total hits).
-He's also swiped two bases.
+- Buxton has 28 hits with seven doubles, a triple, eight home runs, 21 walks and 19 RBI.
+He's also stolen two bases.

 Buxton Recent Games